fastslarti/plex_dvr_transcode_script/README.md

 ###### Parameters
 - **--delete_source** - Switch.
 When set source `.ts` files will be deleted after transcoding.
 - **--use_preset** - String.
 The Handbrake preset to use ex. `--use_preset:"HQ 1080p30 Surround"`.
 Would suggest setting a valid default.
+- **--videoRoot** - String.
+The directory containing video files to transcode.